JerryA01/connect4-cpp/README.md

   - Row removal
   - Single counter removal
 - Board state printed to the console after each move
-- Win detection for both vertical, horizontal, and diagonal connections
+- Win detection for vertical, horizontal, and diagonal connections

 ---